── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 What is your interpretation?

-The null hypothesis that the number of DUX4 targets in c5t can be explained by chance - IS NOT WELL SUPPORTED.
+The null hypothesis that the number of DUX4 targets in cluster 5 IS NOT WELL SUPPORTED.

-The number of DUX4 targets in c5t CANNOT be explained by chance.
+The number of DUX4 targets in c5 is very unlikely to be explained by chance.